The US Navy has cited cramped quarters as a reason for barring women

 "I believe it's time that we take a look at what women are actually doing in Iraq and Afghanistan.
 And then we look at our policies," he said.

-Fifteen per cent of the US Navy personnel are female, and women have worked alongside men on surface ships and aircraft since 1993.
+Fifteen per cent of the US Navy personnel are female, and women have

 In: Iraq, Afghanistan, News